mozaik-association/mozaik/docs/Contacts Module.md

 !!! abstract "The goal of membership lines"

     Membership lines allow you to track the membership status of each contact as well as membership dates.
-You can easilly do some reporting by organising your members by membership states , local group, type of memershi (price), dates ,...
+You can easilly do some reporting by organising your members by membership states , local groups, type of memerships (prices), dates ,...
 <figure markdown>
 ![screenshot 8](img/screen8.png)
 <figcaption>New adhesion line on the contact form & unique member number</figcaption>
 </figure>

 ## Membership fees
-several membership types can be added in Mozaik.
+Several membership types can be added in Mozaik.
 Each organisation can difine its own membership types and link each type to a specific price and rule.
 Members who fit this rule will have to pay the price of the membership type to become a member.

 !!! example